getphyllo/phyllo-connect-reactnative/README.md

 | token      | User Token             | String                                     |
 | platformId | Platform Id            | String or Undefined                        |
 | env        | Development Environmen | "development" or "production" or "sandbox" |

+Facing any issue?
+Feel free to raise an issue in the [issues section](<(https://github.com/getphyllo/phyllo-connect-reactnative/issues)>)